Ta Prohm Temple’s History

 After ascending the throne of Cambodia in 1181 A.D., Jayavarman VII embarked on a massive program of construction and public works.
-Rajavihara (“royal temple”), today known as Ta Prohm (ancestor Brahma), was one of the first temples founded pursuant to that program.
+Rajavihara (royal temple), today is known as Ta Prohm (ancestor Brahma), was one of the first temples founded pursuant to that program.
 The stele commemorating the foundation gives a date of 1186 A.D.

 Abandonment and restoration